FVNRLS/crackmes/HackadayU/session_two/variables_example/README.md

     !
     R

-In order to process the key in bash terminal, wrap it in '':
+In order to process the key in bash terminal, wrap it: 'J0(kb$!R'
-'J0(kb$!R'

 ./variables_example 'J0(kb$!R'
     --> Proper keycode supplied, well done!